FunderburkM/CMEngineOptionsDocs/3-WorkingWithWidgets.md

 * The base accepted class for this is `UUOWidgetSettingsAssetBase`.
 The Plugin has specializations for Sound, Graphics, Input, and Game widget setting assets to fit the additional settings with each type of setting.
 * The base class for building widgets is `UUOWidgetEntryBase`.
 The Plugin implements multiple specializations for this, including:
     * Create Widget, Create Spacer, Create Image, Create Setting Bound Widget, and more.
-Developers can create their own Widget Entry Base child classes (C++ Only, BP extension support will come later) if they desire custom widget creation logic.
+Developers can create their own Widget Entry Base child classes if they desire custom widget creation logic.
+    * You can create your own widget builder logic by inheriting from `UOWidgetEntryBlueprintBase`.
 * The widgets are build via the `UUOWidgetHelper` Function library.
 This library includes and handles the vast majority of the functionality responsible for building widgets in the entire plugin.
 * It is the children of `UUOWidgetEntryBase` that utilize the specializations of the widget interfaces and handle their initialization.